Luc1est/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1- in Windows, using server manager.install Active Directory Domain Services Promote as a DC
+- Step 1- in Windows 1, using server manager.install Active Directory Domain Services
+ & Promote as a DC

-- Step 2- Promote DC1 as a domain controller. configure  Setup a new forest as mydomain.com
+- Step 2- Now that active directory is installed we will Promote DC1 as a domain controller in whats called a New forest as My domain.com

-- Step 3
+- Step 3- Within DC-1, In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” OU named “_ADMINS”
 - Step 4

 <h2>Deployment and Configuration Steps</h2>